The Duchess of Sussex has quickly risen to become one of the world's most-watched women.

 In fact this year, Meghan Markle topped Google's most searched global figures of the year for a second year in a row.

-We love to fawn over Duchess Meghan's outfits, watch her cradle her adorable baby bump and can't get enough of her incredible love story with Prince Harry.
+We love to fawn over Duchess Meghan's outfits, watched her cradle her adorable baby bump during her pregnancy with baby Archie and can't get enough of her incredible love story with Prince Harry.

-While the expectant mother has enjoyed several years of overwhelming public support, suddenly the tide has turned against her.
+While the new mother has enjoyed several years of overwhelming public support, suddenly the tide has turned against her.

 The 37-year-old former Suits actress can no longer escape the almost daily rumours being leaked from Kensington Palace about the supposed rift her arrival has caused.
 Whether it's right or wrong, the rumour mill is swirling.